Getting started

 We'll assume that

-- you have some way to use git from your computer - we recommend Github Desktop.
+- you have a Github account and some way to use git from your computer - we recommend Github Desktop if you're new to git.

 - you've installed and set up IntelliJ and have some idea of how to use it.

-No prior plugin development knowledge is required, though it would certainly be useful!
+Prior plugin development knowledge isn't required, but it is certainly useful!

 A note on Kotlin